beckybeauchamp1/Sample-Teach/readme.md

   });
 });
 ```
-With socket.io, .emit method is available which emits an event to the socket identified by the string name to all connected clients.
+With socket.io, **.emit method** is available which emits an event to the socket identified by the string name to all connected clients.
+We are listening to events at the same time using **.on method**

-Also, we are sending "message" consistently on the client and server, but please note you could name this anything including "pizza" and as long as it's consistent, it will work the same.
-Socket.io allows you to do this and create custom events.
+Also, we are sending "message" consistently on the client and server, but please note you could name this anything as long as it's consistent, it will work the same.

 Finally, on your browser, you should be able to send messages that appear on your application's webpage!
-That's it for the code along, feel free to expand on this application and look up additional methods through the documentation.
+That's it for the code along, but feel free to expand on this application and look up additional information through the documentation: https://github.com/socketio/socket.io

 ##Summary